-Source: Corporate Strategic Plan 2012-2017.
+Source: Corporate Strategic Plan 2023-2026.

 The AMP provides Council and staff with a long-term guide to inform capital investment decisions, an important component to deliver responsible government.
 Furthermore, the AMP includes analysis on service levels and proposed target service levels in the future.
 This analysis is reviewed by staff and Council to ensure services are provided in an efficient manner.
-Finally, the asset management plan includes assets in the Development Charges Background Study and outlines the long-term financial requirements of these assets, which will help promote future growth opportunities.
+Finally, the AMP includes assets in the Development Charges Background Study and outlines the long-term financial requirements of these assets, which will help promote future growth opportunities.